-TMJ Symptoms, Causes and Diagnosis
+Temporomandibular Joint Disorder: Symptoms, Causes and Diagnosis

-There are a variety of TMJ symptoms, the severity and affects of which tend to differ from one sufferer to another.
-The jaw pain, discomfort and/or malfunction associated with TMJ symptoms typically leads sufferers to seek medical assistance, which can confirm a diagnosis of TMJ disorder and jumpstart the treatment process.
+There are a variety of TMD symptoms, the severity and affects of which tend to differ from one sufferer to another.
+The jaw pain, discomfort and/or malfunction associated with symptoms typically leads sufferers to seek medical assistance, which can confirm a diagnosis of TMJ disorder and jumpstart the treatment process.

 The American Dental Association (ADA) cites the temporomandibular joint (TMJ) as one of the most complex joints in the body.
 Involved in its function are several muscles, ligaments and bones.
 The joint itself is comprised of a disc between a ball and socket, and it is this disc that cushions the forces on the joint, enabling the jaw to move and function normally.
-Any conditions that prevent these components from working properly may cause a TMJ disorder (TMD).
+Any conditions that prevent these components from working properly may cause a disorder.

 Anatomical factors within the joint or surrounding muscles (such as the presence of scar tissue) also may interfere with the bite and cause TMD.
-Some TMJ disorders may be caused by arthritis and dislocation, while other instances may result from disease.
+Some disorders may be caused by arthritis and dislocation, while other instances may result from disease.
 For example, low-level infections and auto-immune diseases are among the possible causes of TMD noted by the TMJ Association.
 In addition, some people may be genetically predisposed to TMD.

 However, the AGD notes that some mental or physical activities that trigger stress or induce parafunction may cause or aggravate TMD, since most of the pain associated with the condition results from overusing the jaw muscles (such as when clenching or grinding the teeth).

-TMJ Pain and Other TMD Symptoms
+TMJ Pain and Other Symptoms

 The most common symptom of TMJ disorder is pain in the chewing muscles or jaw joint, the onset of which is typically the first step toward diagnosis.
 TMJ pain is usually described as a dull ache in the temporomandibular joint and surrounding areas, such as the ears, neck and shoulders.
 Some people may have no pain, but still experience jaw functionality difficulties.

-Other symptoms of TMJ disorder include the following:
+Other symptoms of TMJ disorder include: